2600hz/kazoo/doc/engineering/make.md

 Runs an equivalent pass of CircleCI locally.

+## `make pest` and `make pest-all`

+[PEST](https://github.com/okeuday/pest#usage) - Primitive Erlang Security Tool

+Runs the security checks against changed (or all project) files and reports potential security threats.
+Not included in CI as most of the reports are speculative and probably not actionable (yet anyway)

 ## Spell checking

 With Kazoo's international audience, it is helpful to have a spellchecker available to help all contributors find and fix spelling mistakes.